 We will suffer if we believe in and follow Jesus.
 A true Christian wants to live a holy life and not one that is filled with sin.
 As a result we can expect to be persecuted and insulted just as Jesus was and is.

-Should Christians seek to suffer for God?
+Should Christians look for ways to suffer for Jesus?
 The answer is no. There is no merit or honor in purposely seeking persecution or insults.
 They will come if you boldly follow Jesus and tell others about Him.
 God encourages us in the following passage to seek peace as we live a godly life.

 We can avoid persecution and insults by being “secret Christians.”
 But that dishonors the Lord and is a direct violation of Jesus’ teachings.
 Anyone who lives the secret Christian life should ask himself or herself how much he or she truly loves Jesus.
 We will conclude with the following encouragement to let others know that we are Christians.